 Switch Off Lights

 Switch off as many lights as possible.
 In particular, if you have the old 40-watt lights replace them with the new cool 4 watt LEDs.
-The added benefit is that these lights are far more energy-efficient, and they are cooler.
+The added benefit is that these lights are far more energy-efficient, and they are more relaxed.
+However, if you are lucky enough to have Solar Energy there is no need.
+Solar energy creates free electricity from the sun.

 Switch Off The TV in the Bedroom

 One of the most affordable ways to cool your home in summer is by switching off the TV.
 Did you know the TV is almost like having a heater in the bedroom?
-Many of us seem to retire to the bedroom early and watch our favourite programmes before going to bed.
-The TV creates heat in the room, but it is also the radiant heat from the screen that causes the biggest problem.
+Many of us seem to retire to the bedroom early and watch our favourite programmes before bed.
+The TV creates heat in the room, but the radiant heat from the screen causes the biggest problem.